insarlab/MintPy/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/yunjunz/PySAR)
 [![Badges](http://img.shields.io/:badges-7/7-ff6799.svg)](https://github.com/yunjunz/PySAR)

 PySAR is an InSAR (Interferometric Synthetic Aperture Radar) time series package to produce three dimensional (space and time) ground displacement from InSAR data.

-To use the package add the path to PySAR directory to your $PYTHONPATH and add PySAR/pysar to your $path
+To use the package add the path to PySAR directory to your $PYTHONPATH and add PySAR/pysar to your $path.
 Depending on your shell you may use commands such as the following examples to setup pysar:

 Using bash:

-export PYTHONPATH=/nethome/hfattahi/development/PySAR:${PYTHONPATH}
+    export PYSAR_HOME="~/Documents/development/python/PySAR"
-export PATH="/nethome/hfattahi/development/PySAR/pysar:$PATH"
+    export PYTHONPATH=${PYSAR_HOME}:${PYTHONPATH}
-export TSSARDIR=/nethome/timeseries/
+    export PATH="${PYSAR_HOME}/pysar:$PATH"

 Using csh:

-setenv PYTHONPATH "/nethome/hfattahi/development/PySAR"
+    setenv PYSAR_HOME ~/Documents/development/python/PySAR
-set path = (/nethome/hfattahi/development/PySAR/pysar $path)
+    setenv PYTHONPATH ${PYSAR_HOME}
-setenv TSSARDIR "/nethome/timeseries/"
+    set path = ( $PYSAR_HOME/pysar $path)

 Run pysarApp.py to see the examples of processing options.

 ##########################################################